The Healthcare Law Review: Saudi Arabia

 5 According to the Cabinet resolution approving the New Pharmaceutical Law, pharmacies and herbal substance sale stores remain subject to the Old Pharmaceutical Law.
 A specific regulation in respect of pharmacies and herbal substance sale stores is anticipated.

-6 The New Pharmaceutical Law entitles the Chairman of the Saudi Food and Drugs Authority to waive this requirement if there was a shortage of Saudi pharmacists.
+6 The New Pharmaceutical Law entitles the Chairman of the Saudi Food and Drugs Authority to waive this requirement if there is a shortage of Saudi pharmacists.
 Under the Old Pharmaceutical Law, the Minister of Health had this authority.

 7 Riyadh, Jeddah, the Holy City of Mecca, the Holy City of Medina, Al-Ahsa and Ta'if.